-DOE has established a process for qualifying software for modeling systems and buildings placed in service on or after January 1, 2016.
-The webpage lists qualifying software as it becomes available.
+DOE has an established process for qualifying software for modeling systems and buildings.
+The webpage lists qualifying software for projects placed in service on or before December 31, 2020.

 IRS Notice 2012-26 provides an additional set of energy savings percentages that taxpayers may use to qualify for a partial 179D deduction under the permanent rule for property placed in service on or after the effective date of the notice.